Ogadimma01/Devops_projects/Linux-projects/Linux.md

 # mkdir command

 * the mkdir command is used to create one or multiple irectories at once and give permissions to each of them
-* To create new dirctory in the home directory simply type $mkdir <name of new directoy>
+* Use syntax: $mkdir <name of new directory> to create a new dirctory in the home directory

 ![image](Images/mkdirh.png)